rchatham/OpenAI.swift/README.md

 ## TODO

 - [x] Use async/await/actor
-- [ ] Pass closures to functions api
+- [x] Pass closures to functions api
+    - [ ] Return dictionary with [String:Any]
+    - [ ] Verfiy parameters using JsonSchema
+    - [ ] Allow generic typed parameters - not sure if this is possible in Swift
+    - [ ] Allow configuration of subsequent requests after a function call
-- [ ] Optionally call OpenAI functions without returning intermediate tool message to dev
+- [x] Optionally call OpenAI functions without returning intermediate tool message to dev
+    - [ ] Optionally return intermediate tool message to devs
 - [ ] Implement Assistants endpoint
 - [ ] Implement other api endpoints